 - 1. Open the engine compartment door and check that the fuel shutoff valve located to the left of the fuel filter housing is in the open position (lever to be in line with the hose). - 2.
 Check for proper oil level on the oil dipstick.
-Close engine compartment door.

-- 3. Remove all plugs connected to the AC power receptacles. - 4.
-Set IDLER switch to "AUTO". - 5.
+Close engine compartment door. - 3.
+Remove all plugs connected to the AC power receptacles. - Set IDLER switch to "AUTO". - 5.
 Set the RUN/STOP switch to "RUN".
 Observe that all engine protection lights momentarily turn on, some lights may turn off before starting.
-Check the fuel gauge to make sure that there is an adequate fuel level. - 6.
+Check the fuel gauge (K1639-2 only) to make sure that there is an adequate fuel level. - 6.
 Press and hold the engine START button for a minimum of 2 seconds. - 7.
-Release the engine START button when the engine starts. - Check that the indicator lights are off.
-If the LOW FUEL light is on , the engine will shutdown 30 minutes after starting.
+Release the engine START button when the engine starts. - 8.
+Check that the indicator lights are off.
+If the LOW FUEL light is on (K1639-2 only), the engine will shutdown 30 minutes after starting.
 If any other indicator light is on after starting, the engine will shutdown in a few seconds.
 Investigate any indicated problem. - 9.
 Allow the engine to warm up at low idle speed for several minutes before applying a load and/or switching to high idle.
 Allow a longer warm up time in cold weather.

-COLD WEATHER STARTING / RUNNING
+COLD WEATHER STARTING

-With a fully charged battery and the proper weight oil, the engine should start satisfactorily even down to about 0°F. If the engine must be frequently started below 10° F, it may be desirable to install the optional ether starter kit (K825-1).
-Installation and operating instructions are included in the kit.
-Use ether starting only when required because excessive use shortens engine life.
-If the engine must be operated in extreme cold environments 0°F to -35°F (-18°C to -37°C) an optional Cold Weather Kit (K1665-1) is available.
+With a fully charged battery and the proper weight oil, the engine should start satisfactorily even down to about 0°F. If the engine must be frequently started below 10°F, it may be desirable to install the optional ether starter kit (K825-1).
 Installation and operating instructions are included in the kit.